yhppjk/VHDL-Components/Readme.md

 	-- computer can calculate the result
 	-- comparer the result with alu result
 	-- the test bench will run automatically and reply a error or a message of finish.
+#### 23/05/2023
+	-- Make more test for alu test
+	-- To generate the exact place of the error by function -- Show the wrong result and the correct one
+	-- Be awared that test the extreme circustance
+	-- The memory interface should start after the alu, with the pdf and the instruction in mail.